bsteen/markov-tweet-generator/README.md

 `./markov_generator @Vinesauce`

 If you give the program a text file, it will read each line as a new "tweet".
-Simply add a new line at the end of every sentence if you want the program to consider each line as a seperate tweet.
+Simply add a new line at the end of every sentence if you want the program to consider each line as a separate tweet.
 Shorter sentences/lines will cause the generator to create shorter tweets.
 Very long lines or sentences not ended with new a line will cause the generator to almost always create maximum length tweets (280 characters).